(updated March 30, 2019)

 Your wig was an investment.
 Hopefully, you cherish and love her.
-You've watched the YouTube videos and read the blogs.
+You've watched YouTube videos and read blogs.
 She's perfect.
 And to top it off, you've perfected your method of putting her on, washing her, and loving her.
 It may not have been love at first, but you've really gotten to know her...right?
-And then you put her on, and ... you see... two-inch hairs sticking up on the top of her.
-Is she ruined?
-Did you ruin her?
-Was it purchased already ruined?
+And then you put her on, and ... you see... two-inch hairs forming a halo over your wig.

 It's time to talk about 'Return Hairs,' or 'Flyaways'

 It sounds exactly like what it is.
 When we hand knot individual strands of hair through the small holes in your wig's lace, the short end piece of that knot is called return hairs.

 All lace wigs, closures and any other laced hairpieces have return hairs.
 Some textures and densities, however, especially straight and anything over 150% density, have more noticeable return hairs.

 We try out absolute best to keep those pesky hairs as neat and even as possible.
 In fact, our human hair wigs all have 6" long return hairs.
 That means, for example, if you purchased a 20" long with, we used 26" long hair to construct the wig.
 It allows those flyaways to lay flat with little effort on your part.
 Another ease of wearing our luxury human hair wigs.

 When you first purchase your wig, as the wearer, you'll have "train" the hairs to lie flat, either by spraying the hair with water or mousse, shaping the hair with tools like flexi-rods or curlers, or by using a hot curling or flat iron to smooth the hair down.
 Luckily, over time, those darn hairs will stay down with little effort on your part.